ddisisto/aism/admin/archive/_seed.md

 What pieces already exist?
 Where's the friction been?

+USER:
-friction was largely me going "hey, we're using git, agents are doing commits with self-id and good content - they can just @mention each other! message bus solved!" and then we used same bus for state-intent messaging too, and there was all this esoteric shit. the whole idea of "FSM-protocols implemented by clever LLMs w/ rich feedback" came only after just trying to get a bunch of the related ideas were in flight, retrofit became a nightmare. new start time, is where you come in now.
+friction was largely me going "hey, we're using git, agents are doing commits with self-id and good content - they can just mention each other! message bus solved!" and then we used same bus for state-intent messaging too, and there was all this esoteric shit. the whole idea of "FSM-protocols implemented by clever LLMs w/ rich feedback" came only after just trying to get a bunch of the related ideas were in flight, retrofit became a nightmare. new start time, is where you come in now.
 Let's have it straight from the get go this time, yes?

 ## base reqs
 * Claude Code cli for running agent instances. it provides filesystem access, command execution, very nicely packaged